layer5io/linkerd-service-mesh-workshop/lab-4/README.md

 This exposes the dashboard at `dashboard.example.com` and protects it with basic auth with credentials admin,admin.

-If you create an entry in your resolv.conf for `dashboard.example.com` to localhost, you can see the dashboard deployment.
+From here you may need to modify your resolv.conf to add `dashboard.example.com` to localhost or use an alternative approach in order to see the dashboard deployment.
+We will not cover this in the workshop.

 ## 4.2 Tools exposed by dashboard